The ‘Unvaccinated’ bar above includes 10 staff who have been on extended leave, and whose vaccination status is not yet

 Please check with your local Community Controlled Health Service to find out what level of the Pandemic Plan they are operating under.

 Respected members of the Aboriginal and Torres Strait Islander community have come together for the ‘I Stepped Up’ campaign to highlight the importance of getting the COVID-19 vaccine.

 ‘I Stepped Up’ is run by The Institute for Urban Indigenous Health (IUIH) along with the four founding Community Controlled Health Services (CCHHSs) with an aim to empower our mob 12 and older to get the COVID-19 vaccine to protect yourself, your family and your community.

 Essential clinical services continue to be offered, increasingly via telehealth – but also through a triaging system that keeps our clinics safe for those who need to attend in-person appointments.

-We have established five (5) dedicated urban Aboriginal and Torres Strait Islander fever clinics to provide a culturally appropriate screening and vaccination services to Aboriginal and Torres Strait Islander people and their families.
+We have established five (5) dedicated urban Aboriginal and Torres Strait Islander vaccination and testing clinics to provide a culturally appropriate screening and vaccination services to Aboriginal and Torres Strait Islander people and their families.